 Yes, there is a club called N.U.D.E.S.
 No – it’s not what you think.

 The Newcastle University Diving and Exploration Society is just one of the many, many clubs and societies you can join at UON.

 By joining a club you’re basically throwing yourself into a giant pool of a potential friends.

-Amnesty International, hip hop, vegetarian, yoga, exchange student network, cheerleading, the Labor club, and mountaineering are just a few of the clubs you’re able to join.
-Not to mention the expansive number of sporting and religious groups too.
+Amnesty International, hip hop, vegetarian, yoga, exchange student network, cheerleading, and mountaineering are just a few of the clubs you’re able to join.
+Not to mention the expansive number of sporting, religious and political groups too.

 Most degrees also have their own society.
 Make sure to sign up as this is a great way to meet people studying the same degree as you and form lasting friendships.